Ask a COVID-19 Question

 On Arrival – At London Gatwick Airport

-Terminals: From 1 April 2020, the airport is temporarily closing the North Terminal and remaining flights will arrive and depart from the South Terminal, although many flights are now being cancelled.
+Terminals: The airport temporarily closed the North Terminal and remaining flights will arrive and depart from the South Terminal, although many flights are now being cancelled.
+All passengers should keep in contact with their airline for the latest information.

 Screening: There are currently no temperature checks at UK airports for arriving flights, so you should not expect to see them when you land.

 Airport Transit: Hotel shuttle bus operator, NSL, is operating a severely reduced service following the latest Government advice to avoid all but essential travel.
-National Express coach service is suspended from 23:59 on Sunday 5 April.
-See the National Express live updates webpage.
+National Express coach service is suspended..
+See the National Express live updates webpage but a restricted timetable is currently scheduled to resume from Wednesday, July 1, 2020.
+Please note however, all services are subject to change depending on Government advice.
 While Southern Rail and Thameslink are still running to and from Gatwick Airport, the Gatwick Express service between London Victoria and Gatwick Airport has been suspended.

 On Arrival – At London Luton Airport